Reviewed by 123 Food Science Editorial Team · 2026-02-27

 • useful micronutrients in modest amounts

 For many users, it is a practical way to make meals or snacks more filling.
+The protein and satiety page explains why protein-fat combos tend to hold people over longer.

 Main Pitfalls